// // 9 comments

 Mole (Animal)

-Moles are a small mammals that are most well known for living in tunnels underground.
+Life of Moles Moles are a small mammals that are most well known for living in tunnels underground.
 Moles are commonly found in Europe, Asia, South Africa and North America although there are oddly no moles inhabiting Ireland.
 These have long, curved claws which the moles use to burrow underground.
-They can quickly create long tunnels under the surface of the earth and the tunnel entrances can easily be identified by the mounds of earth that appear (normally all over your garden lawn)!
-These mounds of soil are commonly known as mole hills.
+They can quickly create long tunnels under the surface of the earth and the tunnel entrances can easily be identified by the mounds...

 Read More